-Ooredoo Group trialled 5G use cases such as an aerial driverless taxi, a 5% of the drone, and an ambulance offering 5G-enabled remote medical services.
+Ooredoo Group trialled 5G use cases such as an aerial driverless taxi, a 50 drone, and an ambulance offering 5G-enabled remote medical services.

 Indosat Ooredoo and Google Cloud strategic partnership to accelerate digital transformation in Indonesia, with innovation around data, 5G and security.